nastajus/wvchallenge-nodejs/README.markdown

     * Considered again to use **chaining** so I could perform mutations on objects to factor out often-repeating code in my various router queries like `toLocaleString`, but I [didn't arrive at](https://stackoverflow.com/questions/14034180/why-is-extending-native-objects-a-bad-practice) a satisfactory justification for extending `String` object to my own whims.
 * Chose to accept slight performance hit by nesting `Employee.build` inside `expenseItemsFile.forEach`, due to the simplicity.
 This causes every row to hit the database individually, instead of in bulk all at once.
 Ideally this would be reversed by using **promises**.
     * This has led to the occasional async error being thrown: `Unhandled rejection SequelizeUniqueConstraintError: Validation error`, causing the loss of those few data points during upload. *(TODO: fix obviously.)*
-* *TBD: Verify convention of capitalization of constants [here](https://en.wikipedia.org/wiki/Naming_convention_(programming)#JavaScript).*
-* *TBD: Applied convention that when constructing instances of objects with `new` the function should be named beginning with a capital letter.*
-* *TBD: Applied correct standard of adding properties to object by iterating and checking for `hasOwnProperty` as shown [here](https://stackoverflow.com/questions/500504/why-is-using-for-in-with-array-iteration-a-bad-idea/4261096#4261096).*
+* Applied correct standard of adding properties to object by iterating and checking for `hasOwnProperty` as shown [here](https://stackoverflow.com/questions/500504/why-is-using-for-in-with-array-iteration-a-bad-idea/4261096#4261096).
-* *TBD: Used an **[IIFE](https://stackoverflow.com/questions/8228281/what-is-the-function-construct-in-javascript)** in a **named function** `appendLogFile` inside `print`*
+* Used an **[IIFE](https://stackoverflow.com/questions/8228281/what-is-the-function-construct-in-javascript)** in a **named function** `appendLogFile` inside `print`

 ### Database
 * Made `employee.name` be a unique key requirement with `unique: true`, and to lookup existing employee name and if found, access the matching employee ID `employee.empId` to reuse.
 Ideally I'd use an aggregate of the unique keys of both employee name and employee address, but it's not immediately obvious to me how to do this in Sequelize, so I'm not bothering.
 * Used ORM's API as much as was reasonably possible, until the complexity of the query became too obtuse to bother with.
 Used **raw query** instead to access `/expenses/dates` on a monthly basis.
 Ideally mixing different levels of abstraction such as this would be minimized for long-term maintainability, however for an MVP prototype this is fine.
+* Originally considered generating unique IDs in-JavaScript, but quickly discarded that idea.
+The database should be solely responsible for that.
+Briefly experimented with creating a static variable counter from Java as applied in a JavaScript context, such as mentioned [here](https://stackoverflow.com/questions/1535631/static-variables-in-javascript).

 ### Templating
 * The path that references the CSS file needed to be statically accessible, since some templates would render at different directory depths.
 Designated with `app.use(express.static(path.resolve('./styles')));` and referenced in-EJS templates with `/styles.css` as if directly from the base URL.

 ### Design
+* Chose to prevent duplicate employees from hitting database, but allow duplicate expenses from file upload.
+For a coding challenge, it wasn't worth going into deeper business rules.
+I simply wanted to demonstrate awareness of such a requirement.
+A proper solution might also include logic to prevent expense duplicates.
 * Originally I planned to use a low level library like `knex`, to avoid learning unnecessary abstraction layer.
 However when I realized the model would not be clearly exposed through the main server language, JavaScript, I moved onto learning an ORM library like `Sequelize`.
 My original intention to stick with purely familiar SQL queries somewhat breaks one of the wave challenge requirements to easily show the model, perhaps for only my own subjective requirement that this project be setup as much as possible via a single interface, namely `npm`/`node`/`JavaScript`.
 I am appreciating the ease provided by this level of abstraction.
 * Chose to use a [template engine](https://expressjs.com/en/guide/using-template-engines.html) so I could iterate through data returned from queries to present in a simple table format.
 Chose [EJS](http://www.embeddedjs.com/) since it was the most familiar.
 * Minimal front-end.
 * Minimal libraries.

-* *TBD: Chose to use node library `mkdirp` to make empty folders like `/uploads`, `/logs`, instead of providing configuration instructions to create empty folders, to avoid imposing effort expended at configuring setup, at the cost of including yet another library which might potentiall interfere later.
-Absence of these empty folders throws an exception otherwise.
-If Git permitted storing empty folders I would rely on that instead.*
-* *TBD: In my personal projects, I tend to put extra comments & extra implementation samples when I'm initially implementing, then subsequently deleting the more irrelevant ones on the next commit, as part of some other larger work item.
-I use this as a way of documenting my thought process.
-For production repositories I do this less or not at all.*
+* Originally planned to have the front-end issue HTTP requests from the simple yet limiting `<form method="POST" ..>` only instead of using the more versatile `XMLHttpRequest` object in potentially dozens of lines of code.
+If this project were to continue, I'd merely displaying the results of the expenses uploaded, by providing in-page editing directly, per-expense, per-employee, etc. In which case, it would permit a wider Restful API of full CRUD, supporting GET POST PUT and DELETE.

 ### Coding
 * Interestingly, I've resorted to formatting database output in two different ways.
 I'd very much prefer to standardize into either using fully the Sequelize API, or fully using native JavaScript, but both have proven uncooperative.
 At least these are both done on the backend.
 (TODO: normalize these).